immcantation/shazam/docs/topics/editBaseline.md

 Usage
 --------------------
 ```
-editBaseline(baseline, field_name, value)
+editBaseline(baseline, field, value)
 ```

 Arguments
 -------------------

 baseline
-:   The `Baseline` S4 object to be edited.
+:   `Baseline` object to be edited.

-field_name
+field
-:   Name of the field in the `Baseline` S4 object to be edited.
+:   name of the field in the `Baseline` object to be edited.

 value
-:   The value to set the `field_name`.
+:   value to set the `field`.